Stephen-Gates/service-locations/point-data-user-stories.md

 *Note the lack of support for point data constrained by a geographic bounding box.
 Is there a need to generate a `spatialExtent` from the `minimum` and `maximum` `constraints`that restrict the `latitude` and `longitude` values?*

 *Another user story could be to discover point data using a name of a geographic area (e.g. town, state, country).
 The name could be converted to  a geographic area and then the above search performed.*

+## Display point data on the Queensland Globe

+As a Data Consumer

+I want to display point data on the [Queensland Globe](https://qldglobe.information.qld.gov.au/)

+So that I can see the data on an online map

+Supported by the `Add my data` function and uploading the point data CSV file.